sushatgithub/wificontinuityhack/README.md

 to
 <pre>name=to_your_SID</pre>

+5. Save and close
-4. Import Windows Schedular Taks Config.xml in your windows task schedular, change the name of the task if you want to and done.
+6. Import Windows Schedular Taks Config.xml in your windows task schedular, change the name of the task if you want to and done.
-5. Disconnect your wifi connection and wait for a minute
+6. Disconnect your wifi connection and wait for a minute
-6. It will work
+7. It will work

 PS : Better approach will be to create C# service with listener on wifi connection lost event and connect back.
 I might post this solution soon.